-In Free Running mode, the ADC is constantly sampling and updating the ADC Data Register.
-Free Running mode is selected by writing the ADFR bit in ADCSRA to one.
+Using the ADC Interrupt Flag as a trigger source makes the ADC start a new conversion as soon as the ongoing conversion has finished.
+The ADC then operates in Free Running mode, constantly sampling and updating the ADC Data Register.
 The first conversion must be started by writing a logical one to the ADSC bit in ADCSRA.
 In this mode the ADC will perform successive conversions independently of whether the ADC Interrupt Flag, ADIF is cleared or not.